atsuch/SHIVApreproc/README.md

 }
 </pre>
 - subjects_list.txt
-Please provide the subjects IDs of T1w, FLAIR and/or brainmasks which you want to preproces.
+Please provide the subject IDs of T1w, FLAIR, and/or brain masks you would like to preprocess.

-4. Run the preprocessing_main.py to start the preprocessing of raw images:
+4. Run the preprocessing_main.py file to start preprocessing the raw images:

 python  preprocessing_main.py